 What income is taxable?

 You do not have to pay tax on all of your income.
-In tax terms, some income is called ‘taxable’ – you have to pay tax on it, and some is ‘non taxable’, ‘not taxable’, ‘exempt’ or ‘tax free’ – you do not have to pay tax on it.
+In tax terms, some income is called ‘taxable’, which means it forms part of your total taxable income (though sometimes no tax may be due if the income falls within your allowances or is taxed at 0%).
+Other income is ‘non taxable’, ‘not taxable’, ‘exempt’ or ‘tax-free’.
+This means you do not include the income in your total taxable income and therefore you do not have to pay tax on it.
 This page deals only with income that you get from pensions and related items.

 Normally, income from pensions, including the state pension, is taxable.

-This page deals only with income that you get from pensions and related items.
+This page deals only with income that you get from pensions and related sources.

 What ‘pensions’ income is taxable?